All scholarships

 Who can apply for the STIAS Iso Lomso Fellowships for Early Career African Researchers 2022?+

-Applicants must be eligible African nationals applying at the PhD level, meet the academic and English-language requirements set by Various, and be able to relocate to the host country for the duration of the programme.
+Applicants must be eligible African nationals applying at the PhD level, meet the academic and English-language requirements set by Various, and be able to relocate to South Africa for the duration of the programme.

 Is the STIAS Iso Lomso Fellowships for Early Career African Researchers 2022 fully funded?+